BersaKAIN/notes/pragmatic_programmer_note.md

 Buy low and sell high: This means learn some technolodge before it gets popular.
 Which will involve constanting trying new things out and the instinct of seeing future trend.

+# Pragmatic Approach

+## Evils of Duplication
+The program we write is a code representation of our knowledge of natural laws and customer requirement.
+We want to put a single piece of knowledge in a single, umambiguous place.
+We Don't Repeat Yourself.
+We want to avoid duplication.
+It might be easy when you are writing the code, but it will introduce more, much more, complexity when you are maintaining the code.

+However, there are cases that duplication seem impossible to avoid.
+- Imposed Duplicaiton: Duplications that are imposed by the system, using different languages.
+We can address this by using some form of metadata and take those metadata to generate code in different languages or in different layer of the system.

+- Inadvertent Duplication: Duplication introduced by bad design.

+- Impatienet Duplication: Duplication introduced by bad habits of programmer.

+- Interdeveloper Duplication: Duplicaiton introduced by multiple programmers having their own implementation of the same knowledge.

+## Orthogonality

+When DRY means avoid duplication of knowledge in the code.
+Orthogonality means avoid dependency amongst different parts of code.
+Changing the internal behavior of some module should affect the others.

+## Reversibility